Lindt8/PHITS-Tools/README.md

 ![](/docs/PHITS_tools_CLI.png?raw=true "PHITS Tools CLI options")

-I have extensively tested this module with a rather large number of PHITS output files with all sorts of different geometry settings, combinations of meshes, output options, and other settings to try to capture as a wide array of output files as I could, but there still may be some usage/combinations of different settings I had not considered that may cause PHITS Tools to crash when attempting to parse a particular output file.
+I have extensively tested this module with a rather large number of PHITS output files with all sorts of different geometry settings, combinations of meshes, output options, and other settings to try to capture as a wide array of output files as I could (including the ~300 output files within the `phits/sample/` and `phits/recommendation/` directories included in the distributed PHITS release, which can be tested in an automated way with `test/test_PHITS_tools.py` in this repository, along with a large number of supplemental variations to really test every option I could think of), but there still may be some usage/combinations of different settings I had not considered that may cause PHITS Tools to crash when attempting to parse a particular output file.
 If you come across such an edge case&mdash;a standard PHITS tally output file that causes PHITS Tools to crash when attempting to parse it&mdash;please submit it as an issue and include the output file in question and I'll do my best to update the code to work with it!
 Over time, hopefully all the possible edge cases can get stamped out this way. :)

 -----

 If using [T-Dchain] in PHITS and/or the DCHAIN-PHITS code, the [DCHAIN Tools](https://github.com/Lindt8/DCHAIN-Tools/) repository contains a separate Python module for parsing and processing that related code output.
+While PHITS Tools will import and use DCHAIN Tools if provided with DCHAIN-related files, direct usage of DCHAIN Tools may be desired if you want greater control of the various output parsing options within it or want to make use of some of its useful standalone functions.
 All of these functions are documented online at [lindt8.github.io/DCHAIN-Tools/](https://lindt8.github.io/DCHAIN-Tools/)

 -----

-These functions are just tools I have developed over time to speed up my usage of PHITS; they are not officially supported by the PHITS development team.
-They were developed to serve my own needs, and I am just publicly sharing them because others may also find utility in them.
+These functions are tools I have developed over time to speed up my usage of PHITS; they are not officially supported by the PHITS development team.
 All of the professionally-relevant Python modules I have developed are summarized [here](https://lindt8.github.io/professional-code-projects/), and more general information about me and the work I do / have done can be found on [my personal webpage](https://lindt8.github.io/).

 <!-- The dchain_tools_manual.pdf document primarily covers usage of this main function but provides brief descriptions of the other available functions. /-->